When building an Ethereum application with smart contracts, you'll want to run it on a local network to see how it works before deploying it.

 Hardhat Network comes built-in with Hardhat, an Ethereum development environment for professionals.

-There are also three current public test implementations of Ethereum.
-The recommended testnet with long-term support is Goerli.
-Sepolia is also expected to be maintained for the foreseeable future, but the validator set is permissioned meaning there is no general access to new validators on this testnet.
-The Ropsten chain is expected to be deprecated.
+There are also two maintained public test implementations of Ethereum: Goerli and Sepolia.
+The recommended testnet with long-term support is Goerli, which anyone is free to validate on.
+Sepolia is a newer, smaller chain also expected to be maintained for the foreseeable future, with a permissioned validator set (meaning there is no general access to new validators on this testnet).
+The Ropsten chain is expected to be deprecated in Q4 2022, and the Rinkeby chain is expected to be deprecated in Q2/Q3 2023.

 Know of a community resource that helped you?
 Edit this page and add it!